Reading Time: 3 Minutes

 Most changes to body corporate rules require a simple majority vote (at least 50 percent approval).
 However, certain changes, such as significant alterations to the common property or restrictions on the use of units, may require a special resolution, which requires at least 75 percent of the votes to pass.

-Can The Body Corporate Committee Make Rule Changes?
+Can the Body Corporate Committee Make Rule Changes?

 The Body Corporate Committee is elected by the owners to manage day-to-day operations and can make minor decisions, but any changes to the rules must be approved by the full body of owners.